10 Construction Site Security Solutions That Prevent Theft on Los Angeles Jobsites

 7. Integrate Security Guards as Part of a Hybrid Strategy

-Use Guards to Complement Tech, Not Replace It
+Use Guards to Complement Technology, Not Replace It

-Guards provide presence and physical response capability.
-Technology provides detection and data across the entire site simultaneously.
-Combining both creates a force-multiplier effect where guards respond to verified alerts from monitoring systems instead of conducting blind patrols.
+Guards provide physical presence and response capability.
+Technology provides continuous detection and verified data across the entire site.
+Combining both creates a force-multiplier effect where guards respond to verified alerts from ValleyGuard instead of conducting blind patrols.

-This hybrid approach costs 50-70% less than full guard coverage while providing better protection.
-Use guards during high-activity periods when physical presence is needed.
-Use monitoring for overnight and weekend coverage when guard costs are highest and coverage gaps are most exploitable.
+This hybrid approach costs 50 to 70% less than full guard coverage while providing better protection.
+Guards cover high-activity periods.
+ValleyGuard covers overnight and weekends when guard costs are highest and gaps are most exploitable.

 8. Utilize GPS and Asset Tracking

-Track movements of tools, trailers, and equipment with GPS devices that report location every 5-15 minutes.
+Track movements of tools, trailers, and equipment with GPS devices that report location every 5 to 15 minutes.
 Alerts trigger when assets move unexpectedly: equipment leaving the jobsite during off-hours, trailers being towed without authorization, tools transported beyond geofenced boundaries.

 9. Implement Integrated Alarm Systems With Verification